freylint/freyground/docs/index.md

 # Freyground

-This is a personal website for myself, freylint.
+This is my personal Monorepo, The Freyground.

-It uses the following busswords:
+It uses the following buzzwords:

 - Containerized Development
 - Microservices